 1. Make sure you’ve signed up for my newsletter so you can get links to the new challenge every morning!

-2. Make sure you’ve filled out the 10 questions at the bottom of this page so you have your “starting point.”
+2. Make sure you’ve filled out the 10 questions listed above so you have your “starting point.”

 3. Say your mantra 10 times immediately, during your action step, and before bed.